"K" Is for Killer

 "K" Is for Killer is the 11th novel in Sue Grafton's "Alphabet" series of mystery novels and features Kinsey Millhone, a private eye based in Santa Teresa, California.
-The book had a initial printing of reportedly 600,000 copies and was a New York Times bestseller.
-Vice cop Cheney Phillips is introduced in this novel.
+The book had an initial printing of reportedly 600,000 copies and was a New York Times bestseller.

 Plot

-Kinsey Millhone receives a visit from Janice Kepler whose beautiful but reclusive daughter, Lorna Kepler, died 10 months ago of an apparent allergic reaction.
-Someone has just sent Janice a tape of a pornographic movie Lorna made before her death, and Janice, who has never believed the official story of Lorna's death, wants Kinsey to find out the truth.
+Kinsey Millhone receives a visit from Janice Kepler whose beautiful but reclusive daughter, Lorna, died 10 months ago of an apparent allergic reaction.
+Recently, someone sent Janice a tape of a pornographic movie Lorna made before her death, and Janice, who has never believed the official story, wants Kinsey to find out the truth.
 Janice's husband, Mace, and her two surviving daughters, Berlyn and Trinny, seem less keen on the investigation.

-With some help from Officer Cheney Phillips, Kinsey learns that Lorna, who was a receptionist at the water treatment plant by day, had accumulated a modest fortune as a high class prostitute by night.
-Kinsey finds herself abandoning her usual daytime routine in order to explore Lorna's world.
-Lorna's body was found by Serena Bonney, night-shift nurse and estranged wife of Lorna's boss at the water treatment plant, Roger Bonney.
+Officer Cheney Phillips informs Kinsey that Lorna was leading a double life: receptionist at the water treatment plant by day, high class prostitute by night.
+Phillips introduces Kinsey to Danielle, a teenage colleague of Lorna's in her night-time occupation.

+Kinsey discovers that Lorna's body was found by Serena Bonney, night-shift nurse and estranged wife of Lorna's boss at the water treatment plant, Roger Bonney.
 Serena's father, Clark Esselmann, is a powerful business tycoon and member of the local water board.
-Phillips introduces Kinsey to Danielle, a teenage colleague of Lorna's in her night-time occupation, who obliges Kinsey by giving her a badly needed haircut.

 Kinsey has a terrifying Mafia-style encounter with a man describing himself as an attorney for a Los Angeles man to whom Lorna was engaged.
 He asks Kinsey to keep him abreast of any developments in the case.